cdcarrion/TWFEweights/README.md

 ### `twowayfeweights_transform()`

 With 100 iterations, `TWFEweights` is faster than `twowayfeweights` (see figure and code below).
-It should be noted the `twowayfeweights::twowayfeweights_transform()` doesn't any message corresponding to:
+It should be noted the `twowayfeweights::twowayfeweights_transform()` doesn't show any message corresponding to:

 *The control variable state in the regression varies within some group * period cells.
 The results in de Chaisemartin, C. and D'Haultfoeuille, X. (2020) apply to two-way fixed effects regressions with controls apply to group * period level controls.*